 Where a non-accountable undertaking is imposed, the charge or charges are dismissed.
 If a child breaches a non-accountable undertaking, the court cannot take any further action.

 When an accountable undertaking is imposed, the child is accountable for any breach of the undertaking.
-If a child breaches an accountable undertaking, the court can order the offender to reappear before the court, and the court may:
+If a child breaches an accountable undertaking, the court can order the child to reappear before the court.
+The court may then:

 - cancel the undertaking